Henry Tolhurst of Langley, near Maidstone (1778-1814)

 Subscribers were from all over Kent with a few from Sussex (Beckley and Lewes) such was the thirst for new church music at that time amongst country choirs.
 Choirs at Ightham, Stroud, Wateringbury, Hollingbourn, East Sutton, East Farleigh and Sutton Valence also subscribed for copies and several of Tolhurst's anthems from this publication appear in surviving manuscript books from Beckley and Catsfield churches in Sussex.
 This first volume was dedicated to W(illiam) Baldwin Esq of Harrietsham Place (later called Stede Hill) and Tolhurst's skills as a musician or singer must have been well known in the area and impressed this gentleman, for him to allow his name to be used.

 On 15th November 1803, another advertisement appeared in the Maidstone Journal notifying the public that a "second set of Six Anthems" was to be published and requesting subscribers to pay their subscriptions before January 1st.
-He must have been happy with the success of "Six Psalms and Six Anthems" because, ignoring the Maginificat and Nunc Dimittis, this collection carried the subtitle "Church Music Book 2d" on its cover. as there has recently come to light another collection of Six Anthems, titled "Church Music Book 2d".
-It would therefore appear that Tolhurst had been very busy during the previous two years.
-Also, a Magnificat and a Nunc Dimittis were published about this time or shortly after.
-However, nothing more is published until 1807, when it seems likely that he was finding it difficult to support his growing family, as he left Leeds and was recorded as a defaulter in the rate-book.
+He must have been happy with the success of "Six Psalms and Six Anthems" because, ignoring the Maginificat and Nunc Dimittis, this collection carried the subtitle "Church Music Book 2d" on its cover.
+Some years later, however, presumably when the first print run had been sold, the publishers, Goulding D'Almaigne re-engraved the title page plates and re-issued them, numbering the Mag and Nunc as the "2nd book" and the original 2nd book of Psalms and Anthems and the "3rd Book."
+However, nothing more was published until 1807, when it seems likely that Henry was finding it difficult to support his growing family, as he left Leeds and was recorded as a defaulter in the rate-book.
 On 28th June, he advertised "Church Music Book 4th" which contained Nine Psalms and Three Anthems.
-The advert reveals where he had moved to, presumably hoping for better prospects.
+The advertisement reveals where he had moved to, presumably hoping for better prospects.
 It read: "The Music may be had at Mr.Moor, Wren's Cross, Maidstone; and of the Author at Deal, at 5s per book".
-In fact, he must have left Leeds early in 1807 because another son, Charles Frederick, had been baptised in April of that year in St.Leonard's church, Deal.
+In fact, he must have left Leeds early in 1807 because another son, Charles Frederick, was baptised in April of that year in St.Leonard's church, Deal.

 In October, a second notice appeared in the newspaper, advertising this volume at "ONE SHILLING per copy under the stated price, till Christmas Day next".
 Was this just a clever bit of advertising or was the book not selling as well as expected?
 Probably the former because a year later, he was advertising "NEW CHURCH MUSIC, 5th Book" which contained four psalms, four hymns and four anthems, price eight shillings.
 This marked a step up in the world because his work was getting to a much wider audience; in addition to being sold by booksellers in Kent and Sussex, it was printed and sold at BLAND & WELLER's Music Warehouse, No.23, Oxford Street, London.
 This distributor also stocked his other collections, and no doubt because of this, a copy of his Church Music Book 5th found its way to a church choir in Dorset and is now in the Dorset County Museum.